 CHOP’s research and care teams are transforming the way families experience healthcare.
 And they are changing the future of medicine for all of us.

 Please join us at the 2018 Holiday Boutique, the signature fundraising event for the Women’s Committee at CHOP.
 Now in its 53rd year, the Holiday Boutique benefits some of the hospital’s most promising programs.
-Last year’s event raised more than $392,000 to support innovative patient care, research and education programs at CHOP.
+Last year’s event raised nearly $400,000 to support innovative patient care, research and education programs at CHOP.

 Advancing Care in New Ways